 Psychological Treatment for Depression

-Several psychological methods of treating depression exist, with cognitive behavioural therapy (CBT) and interpersonal therapy (IPT) being among the most successful.
+Several psychological methods of treating depression exist, with CBT therapy or Cognitive Behavioural Therapy and interpersonal therapy (IPT) being among the most successful.
 CBT entails the identification and treatment of any thought and behavioural patterns making an individual more susceptible to depression.
 It involves teaching the individual to rationally process problems and shift their pattern of thinking towards a problem-solving approach (Beyond Blue, 2015).
 IPT, on the other hand, is most effective when troublesome interpersonal relationships are either causing or maintaining a patient’s depressive symptoms.
 Like CBT, it focuses on identifying negative patterns and teaching individuals to utilise a positive approach when working through problems (Beyond Blue, 2015).

 The most important thing to remember is that several people will experience depression at some point during their lifetime.

 If you think you are experiencing the symptoms of depression please see your GP or talk to a Psychologist.